Recruiting people is effing hard!

 Design your CV so that it is easy to tweak and update!
-Keeping your CV up to date is essential, and I don’t mean just adding your last role when you finally get fed up of your current employer abusing your good nature and rage quit!
+Keeping your CV up to date is essential, and I don’t mean just adding your last role when you finally get fed up with your current employer abusing your good nature and rage quit!

 Keeping your CV in top form means that you need to review the entire thing whenever you make an update.
 As your career progresses you will find that your perspective will change on what previous roles consisted of and how they would impact/reflect on the position you now desire.

-You will also find that an up to date CV is easier to tailor to any specific job you might be applying for
+You will also find that an up-to-date CV is easier to tailor to any specific job you might be applying for

 Having a pretty CV is great! and if creativity is relevant to the vacancy you are hoping to fill then go for it… make it gorgeous.
 It is however very subjective so make sure that you understand what your potential employer is looking for.
 Sometimes less is more, especially considering they may be scanning through hundreds of CVs.
-If they have to spend half an hour looking for something specific, then its gotten lost in all that creativity.
-If you want to see some gorgeous looking CVs take a look at https://weare.guru/creative-cvs/ all of them are creative and beautiful…
+If they have to spend half an hour looking for something specific, then it’s gotten lost in all that creativity.
+If you want to see some gorgeous-looking CVs take a look at https://weare.guru/creative-cvs/ all of them are creative and beautiful…

 But… they could take 20 minutes, or more, for someone to read and extract the right information.
-Which will waste your a lot of time for your potential new boss.
+Which will waste a lot of time for your potential new boss.
 Plus we are talking about technical CVs and I am not the most creative of individuals, so keeping it clean and well formatted with consistent fonts usage and sizing

 I’ve heard a lot of people say different things about how long your CV should be.
-1 side of A4… 2 sides of A4 but only if it’s printed double sided, even “length doesn’t matter” because the more information you put in the better.
+1 side of A4… 2 sides of A4 but only if it’s printed double-sided, even “length doesn’t matter” because the more information you put in the better.

-I would recommend taking a middle of the road approach.
+I would recommend taking a middle-of-the-road approach.
 Keeping things concise is paramount… but if you need 3 or 4 pages then that’s OK… as long as you make the content captivating and interesting for the reader, that is what matters

-This one feels like it should be a no brainier… Make sure to submit your CV as a PDF!
+This one feels like it should be a “no brainier”… Make sure to submit your CV as a PDF!

 Second, While it is not impossible it discourages recruiters from tampering with it and spoiling all your hard work.
 I have known only a few recruiters in my time that are willing to learn (or pay for) a good PDF editing suite.
 It is possible for them to alter things, but they tend to have to jump through hoops.

 And so we have the start of My CV.
-Looks pretty boring doesn’t it.
+Looks pretty boring, doesn’t it?
 Black text on a white background.
 Nothing fancy!

 We have some basic contact details that can be used to contact me and a very short profile statement.
 That is all I feel an employer needs to see before we get into the next section of my CV.
-On the surface it doesn’t actually say much, but lets scratch a little deeper.
+On the surface, it doesn’t actually say much but lets scratch a little deeper.